open-api-spex/open_api_spex/README.md

 Now the client will receive a 422 response whenever the request fails to meet the validation rules from the api spec.

-## Validating Examples from Schemas
+## Validating Schema Examples

 As schemas evolve, you may want to confirm that the examples given match the schemas.
+Use the `OpenApiSpex.Test.Assertions` module to assert on schema validations.

 ```elixir
 Use ExUnit.Case